noahehall/theBookOfNoah/linux/docker/docker.md

     - somewhat useful when reimported with `docker import` as the file size is reduced to just that single layer size
     - trim/conceal an images history
     - working with technologies with few dependencies
+    - creating minimalistic images
+      - dont include operating system files
+      - include programs that only require static linking (i.e. does not depend on dynamic files)
   - gotchas
-    - since the layers are removed, consumers do not get any reusability from any intermediary images that could have been reused, but must install everything new required by the flattened image
+    - since the layers are removed, consumers do not get any reusability from any intermediary images that could have been reused
+    - alternatives
-    - instead create branches via the `docker tag` using an approprite layer from the source image
+      - create branches via the `docker tag` using an approprite layer from the source image
 ```sh
   # export an image as a single layer filesystem
   docker export -o some/file.tar containername|id